BB-Media-IT/Data-Hub/README.md

 🚀 For more information on schemas and to access our S3 buckets, please [click here].

 ### Updates & Coverage
-- Data is updated weekly
+- Data is updated daily and weekly
 - Covers a vast range of countries globally

-🌟 For more information and pricing details, please feel free to [click here](mailto:hello@bb-media.com?subject=Let's%20Unlock%20Amazing%20Deals%20Together!)!
-We'd love to help you.🌟
+👋 For more information and pricing details, please feel free to [click here](mailto:hello@bb-media.com?subject=Let's%20Unlock%20Amazing%20Deals%20Together!)!
+We'd love to help you.

 ## Audiovisual Identifier & Metadata
 Our advanced algorithm aims to standardize different products by unifying content identifiers, allowing for streamlined metadata across our offerings.
 Updated weekly, it gathers information from various sources to generate our universal identification code known as BB UID.